-Students who want to go to graduate school to ultimately earn a PhD are our focus.
+We focus on students who want to go to graduate school to ultimately earn a PhD.

-- Undergraduate research with a professor during academic year: earn stipend for approved research
+- Undergraduate research with a professor during academic year

 - Faculty and McNair staff-led seminars to assist with graduate school preparation